Blog / Car Insurance

 We get it - you’re in a hurry and the coast looks clear.
 But when you’re crossing the road, dashing straight ahead without anticipating oncoming vehicles it’s a BIG risk.

 Thankfully here, the driver was quick to react and managed to hit the brakes in time without crashing head on into the rider.
 A near-miss if ever there was one…

 Whenever we’re using a pedestrian crossing, either on foot or a scooter, don’t ever take it for granted that traffic will stop for us.
 Likewise, drivers should also slow down upon approaching the crossing as it’s not their right of way.

 The Land Transport Authority strongly advises people on bicycles or e-scooters to dismount and push their vehicles when crossing the road.

-Here, it’s clear that both parties could have avoided the accident entirely if they’d heeded road safety guidelines.
+Here, it’s clear that both parties could have avoided the accident entirely if they’d been more careful on the roads.

 Just because you’re zipping around on sidewalks doesn’t mean you’re free from accidents.
 Being aware of your surroundings especially entrances and exits where vehicle traffic is constantly moving in and out is important.

 Entrances on roads are blind spots for drivers and therefore riders on e-scooters should go slow and anticipate vehicles.

 Traffic lights were created to help the safe and smooth movement of vehicles and people on roads.
 What happens when we disregard the system?
 Of course, we face the possibility of a collision.
 Luckily for the rider, the motorist was setting off very slowly.
 One second later and there might have been dire consequences.